joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/07/us/airline-cancellations-travel-alternatives.html

 **James Watson, Co-Discoverer of the Structure of DNA, Is Dead at 97**\
-`The breakthrough, with Francis H.C.
-Crick, made him one of the most important scientists of the 20th century.
-He went on to write a celebrated memoir and later to ignite an uproar with racist views.`\
+`His decoding the blueprint for life with Francis H.C.
+Crick made him one of the most important scientists of the 20th century.
+He wrote a celebrated memoir and later ignited an uproar with racist views.`\
 https://nytimes.com/2025/11/07/science/james-watson-dead.html

 **This Spoon Leveled Up My Cooking**\